tosmak16/favorite-things/answers.md

 - #### Data Classes

-One new in Python 3.7 is the data class.
-It is created using the new @dataclass decorator and using it we can safely create a call without __init__ method.
+One new feature in Python 3.7 is the data class.
+It is created using the new @dataclass decorator and using it we can safely create a class without __init__ method.
 An example of a use case is shown below.

 ```import asyncio